It’s official, we all become our mums at the age of 33.

 She writes: “This is why early parental behaviour has such an impact on our psyches – parents and siblings are the main people that most infants and toddlers interact with.
 This internal programming is also one of the reasons we can change throughout our lives – interactions with friends, teachers, other relatives and lovers can all teach our brain new patterns, which can alter our relationships and our sense of self.”

-This programming may shift throughout our adult lives, but when we have a child of our own and return to scenes or places familiar to our childhood, we kind of regress to using the same language and behaviours we swore we’d never use.
+This programming may shift throughout our adult lives, but when we have a child of our own and return to scenes or places familiar to our childhood, we kind of regress and start using the same language and behaviours we swore we’d never use.